harrislapiroff/chromamine.com/src/posts/3d-cad-with-solvespace.md

 # The Pros and Cons

-Having written several thousand word about it, it's probably pretty obvious that I like SolveSpace.
+Okay, clearly *I* like SolveSpace.
 But should *you* use it?
 Here's some pros and cons:

 * **Pro:** Extremely satisfying if you're mathematically minded.
 Thinking in constraints comes easily to me.
 * **Con:** The interface, as pictured, doesn't look like anything else on a computer and doesn't work like anything else on a computer, and can be pretty frustrating to get used to.